-- will be our general unsecured obligations; - will initially be issued in an aggregate principal amount of \$ million; - will mature on , unless earlier redeemed or repurchased, as discussed below; - will bear cash interest from year, beginning on 2014 at an annual rate of year, beginning on 2014; payable semi-annually on payable semi-annually on and of each - will be subject to redemption at our option as described under "- Optional Redemption;" - will be subject to repurchase by us at the option of the holders following a Change of Control Repurchase Event (as defined below under "-Offer to Repurchase Upon a Change of Control Repurchase Event"), at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the date of repurchase; - will be issued in denominations of \$2,000 and integral multiples of \$1,000 thereof; and - will be represented by one or more registered Notes in global form, but in certain limited circumstances may be represented by Notes in definitive form.
+- will be our general unsecured obligations; - will initially be issued in an aggregate principal amount of \$250.0 million; - will mature on March 1, 2019, unless earlier redeemed or repurchased, as discussed below; - will bear cash interest from February 26, 2014 at an annual rate of 4.875% payable semi-annually on March 1 and September 1 of each year, beginning on September 1, 2014; - will be subject to redemption at our option as described under "- Optional Redemption;" - will be subject to repurchase by us at the option of the holders following a Change of Control Repurchase Event (as defined below under "-Offer to Repurchase Upon a Change of Control Repurchase Event"), at a repurchase price equal to 100% of the principal amount of the Notes to be repurchased, plus accrued and unpaid interest to, but excluding, the date of repurchase; - will be issued in denominations of \$2,000 and integral multiples of \$1,000 thereof; and - will be represented by one or more registered Notes in global form, but in certain limited circumstances may be represented by Notes in definitive form.
 See "- Book-Entry, Settlement and Clearance."